Related privacy polices:

 To provide alerts

-We will use your information to send you alerts where ‘Alerts’ are part of the service you ask us to provide e.g.
+We will use your information to send you alerts where they are part of your current subscription e.g.

 - web-monitoring when we find your personal details are available to others online.